wasmerio/wasmer.io/_posts/wasmer-go-embedding-1.0.md

 }
 ```

-Note that a host function manipulates values of kind `Value` to allow
+Note that host functions manipulate values of type `Value` to allow a
-a more unified API.
+more unified API.

-We are talking about the host function implementation.
-To create a
+Continuing on the subject of implementing host functions, to create a
 proper host function, we use the `NewFunction` function.
 It is also
 possible to create a new host function with an attached environment
 with `NewFunctionWithEnvironment` which expects a function of the